 Let’s get the terms straight, so we are all on the same page here.
-What are the differences between a RCFE, Assisted Living Home, Rest Home, and Board and Care Facility?
-Essentially, they are the same, at least as far as the State of California is concerned when it comes to licensing.
+What are the differences between an RCFE, Assisted Living Home, Rest Home, and Board and Care Facility?
+Essentially, they are all the same type of facility, just older terms being used.
+As far as the State of California is concerned, when it comes to licensing, the facility is an RCFE.
 All of these facilities must have the RCFE License to operate legally.

-Out in the real world, most RCFEs are smaller with under 15-beds, and most are privately owned, often with the owners living in the local community.
-The larger Assisted Living facilities generally have corporate and investment company owners.
+Out in the real world, most RCFEs are smaller, with under 15-beds, and most are privately owned, often the owners live nearby..
+The larger Assisted Living facilities generally have corporations and investment company owners.
 These facilities are easily recognizable and usually come with private apartments (rooms) and different resident packages.

-Licensed RCFEs can provide non-medical assistance such as eating, incontinence, dressing, personal hygiene, walking, supervision, and reminding and distributing a resident’s personal medicines as the prescription designates (self-administered).
-These facilities are not required to have doctors or certified nurses on their staff.
+Licensed RCFEs can provide non-medical assistance such as eating, incontinence care, dressing, personal hygiene, ambulation assistance, and supervision and observation.
+Staff can also assist with self-administration of medications as prescribed by a physician.
+These facilities are not required to have a physician or licensed nurses on their staff.

-Has the facility been cited before for lapses in their mandatory compliance, is it at risk of license revocation?
+Has the facility been cited before for lapses in their mandatory compliance or is it at risk of license revocation?
 Have the owners been called into formal administrative hearings for non-compliance?
-Title 22 regulations are serious business, is the facility in chronic violation?
-How does the facility handle its compliance obligations and record-keeping, it’s easy to get into the ‘digital record-keeping doghouse’ in CA, a place no RCFE wants to be.
+Title 22 regulations are serious business; is the facility in chronic violation?
+How does the facility handle its compliance obligations and record-keeping?
+It’s easy to get into the ‘digital record-keeping doghouse’ in CA, a place no RCFE wants to be.
 Does the facility have a good reputation with the DSS – Department of Social Services?
-It’s a lot of questions, but these are all good things to know before you start making any offers.
+These are a lot of questions, but these are all good things to know before you start making any offers.

-Remember: You are Buying a Business, Not Just Real Estate
+Remember: You are Buying an RCFE Business Not Just Real Estate

 Is the RCFE Profitable?